Supereg/secure-video-specification/README.md

 ## 5. Flow of events

-In this section I will give a brief overlook on how a activity will be recorded using secure-video.
+In this section I will give a brief overlook on how an activity will be recorded using secure-video.

 * The secure-video camera gets paired.
-* It seems like all available Home Hubs will open an HomeKit Data Stream Connection with the accessory
+* It seems like all not just one but available Home Hubs will open an HomeKit Data Stream Connection to the accessory
 * The user sets the current [camera state](#active-states) to `Stream & Allow Recording`
-* The configuration of the camera will be set up
+* The configuration of the camera will be set up:
     * The accessory will receive a write request on the [SelectedCameraRecordingConfiguration](#311-selectedcamerarecordingconfiguration) characteristic
-        * Important settings like the prebuffer length are setup
+        * Important settings like the `prebuffer length` are configured
     * The `Active` characteristic of the [CameraRecordingManagement](#22-camerarecordingmanagement) service will be set to true (and all other active characteristics getting updated according to the [camera state](#active-states))
 * If the camera is set to detect motion it will continuously check the video stream for any movement as usual.